ixchats/ixchats-linux/README.md

 `app/functions/web_gear/store/promotion2.php` - hardcoded adimage valid link i.imgur.com, i67.tinypic.com

 Progress:
-Should xatspace be changes to ixchatspace? too long? `app/views/Editme.php` has mentions of xatspace
+Should xatspace be changes to ixchatspace? too long? `app/views/Editme.php` has mentions of xatspace (also fixed one liner... also has mentions of xat.wiki and xat.me)

 Legal:
 `CMS+PANEL/app/views/ChatTerms.php` - Terms of Use